Of all 375 shark species, only 12 are considered potentially dangerous to humans.

 The hammerhead shark is a solitary hunter at night and swims in schools during the day.

-It ranges from 1 to 20 feet in length and features an hammer-like head shape that may have evolved to enhance its vision.
+It ranges from one to 20 feet (0.3-6 meters) in length and features a hammer-like head shape that may have evolved to enhance its vision.

 For Hawaiian, the hammerhead is a respected shark and one of the gods of the sea.
 It can be found swimming near tropical and subtropical coastlines.